algoVicKe/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line displays the third line of the file iacta 7-file creates a file named with a complicated name that contains the text "Best School" which ends with a new line 8-cwd_state writes output of ls -la into a file called "ls_cwd_content"
+6-third_line displays the third line of the file iacta 7-file creates a file named with a complicated name that contains the text "Best School" which ends with a new line 8-cwd_state writes output of ls -la into a file called "ls_cwd_content" 9-duplicate_last_line duplicates the last line of the file "iacta"